spress/spress.yosymfony.com/src/content/docs/taxonomies.md

 ---
 Taxonomy is a way to group things together.
 The taxonomy [generator](/docs/developers/generators) lets you group some items around a term.
 This generator uses **[pagination generator](/docs/pagination)** for generating multiple pages for each term.
+This means that pagination generator's attributes are available with the taxonomy generator.

 The following example assume that you are using a site with Spresso theme.
 If not, you can create one with `new:site` command: